 Taking a Statin to Lower Cholesterol?

-Cholesterol is a fatty compound found in the fats in your blood and is an important component of human health, but high levels of cholesterol in blood are linked to risk of cardiovascular disease.
+Cholesterol is a fatty compound found in the fats in your blood and is an important component of human health, but high levels of cholesterol in blood are linked to increased risk of cardiovascular disease.
 Doctors prescribe statin drugs to help lower cholesterol.
 Statin medications work by inhibiting your body's production of cholesterol.
-However, statins are indiscriminate and also remove Ubiquinol and a whole host of other essential nutrients and vitamins.
+However, statins are indiscriminate and also remove ubiquinol and a host of other essential nutrients and vitamins.